Deadline for Applying for Examination Access Arrangements (2020/21)

 SMD Students - OSCE: 20 working days before OSCE takes place

-Special Examination Arrangements
+Examination Access Arrangements

 Applications can be made after this date, but it is possible that they will not be in place until the following academic year.

 Once the application has been received you will need to make an appointment with one of the Disability and Dyslexia Service’s advisers to discuss your requested recommendations.
-If you and the adviser agree on the recommendations, this information will be passed onto Registry who administer the end of year exams.
-It will also be passed to your academic department in case you have any in-class tests or mid-term tests that would be affected by your request for special examination arrangements.
+If you and the adviser agree on the recommendations, this information will be passed onto Registry who administer the end of semester/year exams.
+It will also be passed to your academic department in case you have any in-class tests or mid-term tests that would be affected by your request for examination access arrangements.

 Recommendations will usually be made for the lifetime of a student’s academic programme.
 The exceptions to this are where students request a review or amendment to their agreed recommendations or where a student has a temporary condition, such as a broken arm, that could reasonably be expected to recover from.
 In such cases the student would need to reapply the following academic year.

-Students are required to apply for their examination arrangements no less than 30 working days before the date of their examination to ensure that the School of Medicine and Dentistry have sufficient time to implement these arrangements, (examinations in the School of Medicine and Dentistry are administered by the school itself).
+Students are required to apply for their examination access arrangements no less than 30 working days before the date of their examination to ensure that the School of Medicine and Dentistry have sufficient time to implement these arrangements, (examinations in the School of Medicine and Dentistry are administered by the school itself).

 Students taking the final clinical exams in dentistry can request to circulate to the examiners the following document: